Victor Robles Player Props: Nationals vs. Rays

 - The pitching staff for the Rays had a collective 8.7 K/9 last season, which ranked 12th in the league.

-- Rays pitchers combined to allow 172 total home runs at a clip of 1.1 per game (15th in baseball).
+- The Rays surrendered 172 total home runs last season (1.1 per game) to rank 15th in baseball.

-- In his last appearance on Saturday, Oct.
-8, the 27-year-old righty pitched in relief and went 1 2/3 scoreless innings against the Cleveland Guardians.
+- In his last appearance on Wednesday, Oct.
+5, the 26-year-old southpaw, started and went 4 2/3 innings against the Boston Red Sox.

+- Over his 10 appearances last season he finished with a 6.43 ERA and a 1.886 WHIP, putting together a 2-5 record.

 © 2023 Data Skrive.
 All rights reserved.